 Be sure to bring along your binoculars and take a leisurely stroll down the soundside boardwalk near The Pea Island National Wildlife Refuge Visitor Center.
 Also, don't miss the small turtle pond near the beginning of the boardwalk, located directly across from the building that houses the bathrooms.

 Hatteras Island is encircled by water and is a haven for kayak enthusiasts of all skill levels and age brackets.
-Explore the lesser-known, nooks and crannies of the island by means of either a single or tandem kayak.
+Explore the lesser-known nooks and crannies of the island by means of either a single or tandem kayak.
 Or, take a Hobie fishing kayak out on the water and try your luck at landing the big one.
-(Be sure to bring along your North Carolina Fishing License!)
+Be sure to bring along your North Carolina Fishing License!
+Another fun option for full-body exercise is to go stand up paddle boarding instead.

 (Photo by NCDOT, Flikr)